owenneal/lkml-patch-analysis/README.md

 lkml official maintainers to use in tandem with the case_study.py heuristic approach) (Optional) Scrapes and builds the maintainers database from kernel sources.

+- **src/find_suspected_cve_patches.py**
+  Purpose:
+    Standalone script to manage CVE data import, suspected patch detection, and git pull email extraction for CVE research.

+  Key Features:
+    - Imports CVE JSONs from the official CVE list and creates the linux_kernel_cves table.
+    - Scans LKML emails for patches likely related to Linux kernel CVEs and stores them in the suspected_cve_patches table.
+    - Extracts [GIT PULL] emails from the main LKML database and stores them in the git_pull_emails table.
+    - Command-line interface for modular operation (--import-cves, --find-suspected, --populate-gitpull, --limit).

+- **src/import_cve_jsons.py**
+  Purpose:
+    Imports CVE JSON files (e.g., from CVEProject/cvelistV5) into an SQLite database for further analysis.

+  Key Features:
+    - Parses all CVE JSONs in a specified directory (default: 2024 CVEs).
+    - Extracts relevant fields (CVE ID, title, description, CWE, vendor, product, references).
+    - Populates the cve_json_records table.
+    - Creates and populates the linux_kernel_cves table for Linux-specific CVEs.

+- **src/determine_patch_quality.py**
+  Purpose:
+    Analyzes patch version history to label patch threads as "good", "average", or "bad" based on the number of revisions.

+  Key Features:
+    - Groups patch emails by signature and tracks version numbers.
+    - Labels patches as "good" (≤2 versions), "average" (3–4), or "bad" (≥5).
+    - Outputs a summary file (patch_quality_labels.txt) for further research or reporting.

 - **lib/**
   JavaScript and CSS libraries for HTML visualization (not needed for text reports).

 ---